 Intermittent Fasting Can Heal Your Gut & Calm Inflammation.
-Here's Exactly How To It
+Here's Exactly How To Do It

 Intermittent fasting is one of my favorite multitasking tools to help you fight inflammation, improve digestion, and boost your longevity.
 Our bodies are actually designed for periods without food, and chances are that our foraging ancestors weren't eating three organized meals each day or grazing on snacks all afternoon.
 Just as you and I need sleep to reset and revitalize, so does our digestive tract and organs.
 Studies have indicated that periods of intermittent fasting result in the following anti-inflammatory responses: